A transparent and controlled policy

 Details must be notified in writing each year to the Group Head of Business Conduct and Compliance of British American Tobacco p.l.c.
 These are reported annually to the Audit Committee of British American Tobacco p.l.c., with an interim report to the Committee at the half year in respect of those countries where payments were reported or made in the preceding year.

-Reynolds American Inc. (RAI) Companies reported political contributions totalling £3,718,540 (US$4,965,850) for the full year 2018 to US political organisations, non-federal-level political party committees and to campaign committees of various non-federal candidates, in accordance with their contributions programme.
-No corporate contributions were made to federal candidates or political party committees and all contributions were made in accordance with applicable laws.
+Reynolds American Companies reported political contributions totalling £4,339,371 (US$5,970,975) for the full year 2021 to US political organisations and to non-federal-level political party and candidate committees, in accordance with their contributions programme.
+No corporate contributions were made to federal candidates or party committees, and all contributions were made in accordance with applicable laws.